snowplow/advanced-analytics-web-accelerator/content/introduction/_index.md

 #### What you will learn
 In approximately 2 working days (~13 working hours) you can achieve the following:

-- **Upload data -** Upload a sample Snowplow events dataset to your Snowflake warehouse
+- **Upload data -** Upload a sample Snowplow events dataset to your warehouse
 - **Model -** Configure and run the snowplow-web data model
 - **Visualise -** Visualise the modeled data with Streamlit
 - **Track -** Set-up and deploy tracking to your website or single page application